This position is located at the Gulkana Hatchery near Paxson, Alaska, and accessible via road about three hours south of Fairbanks.

 Customary Work Hours: 8:00 – 5:00, Monday – Friday

-Basic Function: The Hatchery Manager has two basic functions: 1) to serve as the full-charge working manager of a fish hatchery responsible for all operational aspects requiring management level decision making capability on a 24-hour basis, including: construction, daily operations and personnel; and 2) to work on a daily basis with the General Manager, members of the top management team and office staff to carry out the directives of the Board.
+Basic Function: The Hatchery Manager has two basic functions: 1) to serve as the full-charge working manager of a fish hatchery responsible for all site activities including fish culture personnel and fish-related operations, site safety programs, budget management requiring management level decision making capability on a 24-hour basis; and 2) to work on a daily basis with the Production Manager, onsite Maintenance, safety personnel, and office staff to carry out the directives of the Board.
 This position is one of the top management positions within PWSAC.

-Primary Responsibilities: The Hatchery Manager ensures the efficient operation and administration of the hatchery.
-Responsibilities include supervision of personnel, coordination of construction projects, operation of the hatchery production, liaison with the public.
-Administrative responsibilities include planning, budgeting, documenting, assessing and improving hatchery operations.
+Primary Responsibilities: The Hatchery Manager ensures the efficient, safe operation and administration of the hatchery within applicable regulations.
+Responsibilities include supervision of fish culture and maintenance personnel, operation of the hatchery production, and liaison with the public.
+Administrative responsibilities include planning, budgeting, documenting, assessing, and improving hatchery functioning.

 Description of duties and tasks:

 • Assumes full responsibility for the operation of hatchery facilities, to include operational design, budget, plans and implementation.

 • Directs all phases of production relative to production goals, quality criteria, and risk reduction procedures.

 • Plans and assists with experimental fish rearing, disease control, genetic research, and other biological projects.

 • Compiles data to prepare comprehensive reports on each season’s hatchery operations; utilizes computer software to accomplish data entry and analysis needs of these reports.